 The Boat Club is a vital part of student life at St Antony’s College; it needs your support to sustain that role.
 With your support, we have a vision to grow, to do more for students and to help build lifelong links between them and St Antony’s.

-To encourage giving, boat_club_naming_opportunities-1.pdf are in place and these can be taken up individually or in crews.
+To encourage giving, naming opportunities are in place and these can be taken up individually or in crews.
 The Boat Club invites former crews to come together and jointly donate £1,500 so that a seat in one of the new racing boats can be named after them.

 St Antony's College is a registered charity (number 1141293).
 There are several schemes available to help donors based in various countries to make tax efficient donations.

 Donors from the UK, United States, Canada, Germany and Hong Kong can give directly to the Collegiate University tax-efficiently.

 Through Transnational Giving Europe (TGE), a collaborative giving scheme offered by a partnership of European foundations, Antonians in Belgium, the Netherlands and Poland, can also make tax-efficient donations to the College.